chronotext is a growing collection of software experiments exploring the relation between text, space and time

 Several invitations to produce new works are the occasion to create more complete pieces.

-In parallel, the processing period is reaching its end and a new era of pure java (or whatever works) is beginning…
+Additionally, the processing period is reaching its completion, and a new era of pure java (or whatever works) is dawning…

 featured pieces